Tchoum-NG/data_science_project_2019/README.md

 ## Web App

 The web is run in Node JS environment.
-Execute following to run the app, the website will be availabel at `localhost:3000`.
+Execute following to run the app, the website will be available at `localhost:3000`.
 ```
 npm install
 node index.js